NehaSama4833/Sarthi/README.md

 ## 📞 Support

-For support, email sarthi.support@example.com or create an issue in the repository.
+For support, contact us on linkedIn : https://www.linkedin.com/in/neha-sharma-b08737316/ or create an issue in the repository.

 ## 📊 Project Status